spring-media/apps-android-testdevicemanager/README.md

 - Enabling / Disabling the stay awake mode - The device's stay awake mode can be activated in the developer options of the test device, to make sure that the test device does not switch of the screen during testing

-- Checking for connection to a specific WLAN - A check for a specific WLAN can be done
+- Checking for connection to a specific WLAN - A check for a connection to a specific WLAN can be done

+# Integration into the project
+//maintain steps for integrating into project

-# Usage
+# Setup
 ```
 testDeviceManager {
     unlockBy = "power button | swipe | pin | password"